julietadelgado/fizzbuzz_new_feature/README.md

     });
 ```

-Those are the expected values:
+These are the expected values:
 | Endpoint | Request | Response |
 |---|---|---|
 | `localhost:3000/v1/fizzbuzz/:score` | `localhost:3000/v1/fizzbuzz/one` | `{score: 1, trick: "Error: The value is not a number"}` |